 8. Use Price Grabber and Google Shopping to ensure you’re actually getting a good deal.

-Use Price Grabber and Google Shopping help you compare prices across the internet on pretty much any product within seconds.
+Use Price Grabber and Google Shopping to help you compare prices across the internet on pretty much any product within seconds.
 Make sure you go incognito for these as well, so you know you’re not seeing inflated pricing.

 Checking prices can also help you determine how much of a discount you’re actually getting.
-If a Black Friday sale price isn’t that much different than the regular cost of an item, save your dollars for a better deal.
+If a Black Friday sale price isn’t that much different from the regular cost of an item, save your dollars for a better deal.

 9. Keep an Amazon tab on your browser solely for checking reviews.